Pest Control contractors in

 Study for exams

-Obtain study materials from Maine Board of Pesticides Control.
-Core exam covers pesticide safety, laws, application methods.
-Category 7A covers general pest biology and control methods.
+Purchase study materials from Maine Board of Pesticides Control or approved providers.
+Core exam covers pesticide safety, laws, and application principles.
+Category 7A covers general pest control, 7B for termites if needed.

 Schedule and take exams

-Register for exams through Maine Department of Agriculture.
-Must pass core exam with 70% and category exam with 70%.
-Exams offered monthly at various locations.
+Register for exams through PSI Services.
+Must pass core exam first, then category exams.
+Passing score is 70%.
+Exams offered at testing centers in Portland and other locations.

-Complete Commercial Pesticide Applicator License application with $75 fee.
-Include exam certificates and any required documentation.
+Complete Commercial Pesticide Applicator License application with Maine Board of Pesticides Control.
+Include exam certificates, $90 fee, and any required documentation.

 About This Market